Baking Soda Labs Launches Web3 Platform Turning Engagement Into Rewards

+(MENAFN- GlobeNewsWire - Nasdaq) Baking Soda Labs is forging a new path.
+One that is inclusive, distributed, and exists on a multichain universe.

-(MENAFN- Zex PR Wire) Auckland, New Zealand, 4th November 2024, ZEX PR WIRE , Baking Soda Labs (BSL) has unveiled a new platform to change how startups and content creators engage with their audience.
+Auckland, New Zealand, Nov.
+04, 2024 (GLOBE NEWSWIRE) -- Baking Soda Labs (BSL) has unveiled a new platform to change how startups and content creators engage with their audience.
 The project offers members the opportunity to earn token rewards by simply supporting and promoting startups on social media.

 BSL will focus on AI, DeFi, Gaming, RWA, Layer 1 and Layer 2 projects below $100 million in market capitalization.
 This team is motivated to help startups reach success with the use of memes, NFTs and token rewards.